Hodingslay History, Family Crest & Coats of Arms

 Early History of the Hodingslay family

-Another 164 words (12 lines of text) covering the years 113 and 1130 are included under the topic Early Hodingslay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hodingslay research.
+Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Hodingslay History in all our PDF Extended History products and printed products wherever possible.

 Hodingslay Spelling Variations